votingworks/arlo/README.md

 and audit boards.

-Organizations identify administrators and jurisdictions for whom they administrate audits.
+Organizations identify administrators and jurisdictions for whom they administer audits.
 Jurisdictions identify their own administrators, as well as audit boards.
 Audit boards enter ballot-by-ballot auditing data.

 Thus, organizations are, for example, the State of